BD2KGenomics/dcc-metadata-indexer/README.md

 Now look in the `output_metadata` directory for per-donor directories that contain metadata files for each analysis event.

+### Enabling Upload

+By default the upload won't take place if the directory `ucsc-storage-client` is not present in the `dcc-storage-schema` directory.
+In order to get the client, you need to be given the tarball since it contains sensitive information and an access key.
+See our private [S3 bucket](https://s3-us-west-2.amazonaws.com/beni-dcc-storage-dev/ucsc-storage-client.tar.gz) for the tarball.

+If you have the directory setup and don't pass in `--skip-upload` the upload will take place.
+Keep this in mind if you're just testing the metadata components and don't want to create a ton of uploads.
+If you upload the fact data linked to from the `sample.tsv` the program and project will both be TEST which should make it easy to avoid in the future.

 ## Run Merge and Generate Elasticsearch Index

 This tool takes multiple JSON files (see above) and merges them so we can have a donor-oriented single JSON document suitable for indexing in Elasticsearch.
 It takes a list of directories that contain *.json files.
 In this case, I'm